Woobie: My Little Pony: Friendship Is Magic

 The Cutiemark Crusaders

-Now that the episode is out, she definitely went through hell in it.
-First, she wanted to impress Rainbow Dash by flying in her performance.
+- In Flight to the Finish, Diamond Tiara and Silver Spoon mock her for her flightlessness, so she wants to impress Rainbow Dash by flying in her performance.
 As expected, she doesn't fly, and ends up changing the entire routine till its all about her flying, which causes Apple Bloom and Sweetie Belle to get annoyed with her and end up leaving her at the train station.
 Scootaloo, with tears in her eyes, tears down the posters of her idol and other ponies she admires and throws them (along with her scooter) in the trash.
 Then Rainbow Dash comes in and reminds her to Be Herself and not focus on what Rainbow Dash can do.
-This results in Rainbow Dash affectionately rubbing Scootaloo's head and taking off for the Crystal Empire where the Crusaders are crowned the winners of the competition.
+This results in Rainbow Dash affectionately rubbing Scootaloo's head.

 Supporting & Other Characters

-Soarin', as of Rainbow Falls, the fan favourite lovable adorkable goofball of the Wonderbolts becomes this after he injures his wing while flying.
-None of the other Wonderbolts go to check on the guy, and lie about his injuries.
+- Soarin, as of Rainbow Falls, the fan favourite lovable adorkable goofball of the Wonderbolts becomes this after he injures his wing while flying.
+None of the other Wonderbolts go to check on the guy.
+They even lie about his injuries!
 It's because of him that Rainbow Dash makes the decision to stay with the Ponyville team.

-Cheese Sandwich (yep, the character who is literally a pony version of Weird Al and happens to also be voiced by him) counts as one after his backstory is revealed.
-He was painfully shy and presumably teased much like Fluttershy as a colt, and he was very depressed as a kid, meaning he probably suffered from depression.
+- Cheese Sandwich (yep, the character who is literally a pony version of Weird Al and happens to also be voiced by him) counts as one after his backstory is revealed.
+He was painfully shy and presumably teased much like Fluttershy as a colt, and as a kid, he probably suffered from depression.
 It was only until Pinkie threw a party in Ponyville that he started to become the energetic pony he is today.
 He's also a traveller and his only companion is a rubber chicken, meaning he hasn't made many friends until the Mane Six.